natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-Brainstorming your classes before coding keeps you from repeating the same classes or creating redundant pieces of code (more on this later).
-On top of your more specific classes, create a set of general classes, or "helper classes", that you can add to any element so you don't have to keep adjusting the same values for different elements in your code.
+Brainstorming your classes before coding keeps you from repeating the same classes or creating redundant pieces of code.
+On top of your more specific classes, create a set of general classes, or "helper classes", that you can add to any element so you don't have to keep adjusting the same style values in different elements in your code.
 This can be things like pre-determined padding/margins, buttons, text formatting etc.&nbsp;

 &nbsp;